 Big bumps and rough terrain require a softer suspension with the maximum possible suspension travel and ride height.
 Racing on a prepared track or on-road use requires a lower ride height and firmer, more progressive suspension settings.
 The more progressive suspension settings help reduce body roll (increased roll stiffness), dive during braking, and squat during acceleration.

-- 1. Move the rear shocks to the middle position (3) on the suspension arms. - 2.
-Add a 4mm pre-load spacer to the front shock.
+- Move the front shocks to the outermost position (2) on the suspension arms. - 2.
+Move the rear shocks to the middle position (3) on the suspension arms. - 3.
+Add a 4mm preload spacer to the front shock.